 Next we show the promised example about why maximal variation does not imply rigidity for higher dimensional fibers.

-\begin{example} Consider two non-isotrivial families $f : S \to C$ and $g :T \to D$ of smooth curves of genus at least two the bases of which are also curves of genera at least two.
-Such families exist (e.g., \cite[Section V.14]{BW_PC_VVA_CCS}).
+\begin{example} Consider two non-isotrivial families $f : S \to C$ and $g :T \to D$ of smooth projective curves of genera at least two with smooth projective bases of genera at least two.
+Such families exist (e.g., \cite[Section V.14]{Barth_Peters_Van_de_Ven_Compact_complex_surfaces}).
 Consider $f \times g : S \times T \to C \times D$.
 It is a family of canonically polarized surfaces over $C \times D$.
-Moreover, since by \cite[Corollary 1.4]{HCD_MJ_BOP}, from a fixed variety there are only finitely many dominant maps onto varieties of general type up to birational equivalence, the restriction of $S \times T \to C \times D$ to $\{c \} \times D$ or $C \times \{d\}$ is non-isotrivial for any $c \in C$ and $d \in D$.
+Moreover, since by \cite[Corollary 1.4]{Hacon_McKernan_Boundedness_of_pluricanonical_maps_of_varieties_of_general_type}, from a fixed variety there are only finitely many dominant maps onto varieties of general type up to birational equivalence, the restriction of $S \times T \to C \times D$ to $\{c \} \times D$ or $C \times \{d\}$ are non-isotrivial for any $c \in C$ and $d \in D$.
 So, fix any $d \in D$.
 Then $S \times T \to C \times D$ is a non-trivial deformation of the non-isotrivial family $S \times T_d \to C \times \{d\} \cong C$ of canonically polarized manifolds.
-However, since $\dim C=1$ here non-isotrivial means having maximal variation.
+However, since $\dim C=1$, here non-isotrivial means having maximal variation.
 So, maximal variation does not imply rigidity in case of higher dimensional fibers. \end{example}

-The next proposition was promised after the statement of Question \ref{qtn:rigidity} and justifies the introduction of stable rigid families.
+The next proposition was promised after the statement of Question \ref{qtn:rigidity} and justifies the introduction of stable rigid maps.

-\begin{prop} A family $f : X \to B$ of smooth curves of genus at least two is stably rigid, if and only if it is non-isotrivial. \end{prop}
+\begin{prop} A map $\nu : U \to \fM_g$, for $g \geq 2$, from a smooth curve is stably rigid, if and only if it is finite. \end{prop}